 eg: doctors,dentists,funeral undertakers,insurance brokers,buses and taxis.

-Zero rated business, however,can reclaim VAT on purchases, eg:booksellers,butchers,greengrocers,fishmongers,children’s footwear and clothing
+Zero rated entities, however,can reclaim VAT on purchases, eg:booksellers,butchers,greengrocers,fishmongers,children’s footwear and clothing

 - Supply of Services turnover threshold €37,500